spacemeshos/testnet-guide/ffnet.md

 5. Run the Spacemesh App.
 You will be prompted for a port number.
 Enter the port number you have configured to accept incoming packets from the Internet.

-6. Proceed to set up smeshing and your wallet.
+6. Proceed to set up wallet and smeshing.
 [Follow this guide](/guide/setup) for step by step instructions.

+> You should start getting your first smeshing reward in 24-49 hours from the time you finish the smeshing setup.
+Just leave the app open (minimize the main window) until you get your first reward.

 ## Getting some Smesh
-You should start getting your first smeshing reward in 24-48 hours from the time you finish the smeshing setup.

 You can also request some Smesh from the ffnet tap by copying and pasting your account address from your wallet screen into the [ffnet discord channel](https://discord.gg/KyyQKst).
 This should allow you to execute Smesh transactions before getting your first reward.

 ## Peeking Under the Hood
 The logs of the full node managed by the app are saved as `spacemesh-log.txt` in your documents folder.

+To view the logs in realtime open a Terminal and type:
+- Windows 10: `Get-Content $HOME/documents/spacemesh-log.txt -Wait -Tail 1`
+- OS X and Linux: `tail -f ~/documents/spacemesh-log.txt`

 ## Helping us to improve Spacemesh
 You can help us to improve Spacemesh by reporting any bug or issue you come across while using the App.
 Learn how to [submit a bug report](issues).
 When submitting report - please always attach your log file.